orapinanon/dataengineer_proj/README.md

 - Combine the values of multiple columns + - * / together.<br>
 - Concatenate columns of text (concat).<br>
 - Write terms with CASE WHEN.<br>
-Include Functions available in the Calculated Field:
+Include Functions available in the Calculated Field:</i>
 <br>
 </div>